betarelease/blog_posts/2023-01-12-update-github-tokens.md

 You will now be at a page that has a text box where you can paste the token.
 Remember to paste the token and click save changes.
 <img src="{{ root_url  }}/images/github_tokens/org_access_token.png" alt="org access token"/>

 With this you are actually done.
-One thing you should double verify is that you are using `{{ secrets.GITHUB_TOKEN }}` correctly in your code.
+One thing you should double verify is that you are using `secrets.GITHUB_TOKEN` correctly in your code.
 If you need a reference take a look at how we are doing it for the [Pyrsia project workflows](https://github.com/pyrsia/pyrsia/blob/main/.github/workflows/rust.yml).

 Phew!
 I hope this is useful and does not cause you the same pain that I endured after I had to discover this process time and again.
 I hope this helps me as well :)